By Jay Morse & Heidi Radunovich, PhD

 Offering this type of family life education to military families through Cooperative Extension proved to be more challenging than anticipated.
 It was necessary to provide additional training to county agents related to military life, and to offer programming in a different way than is normally done.
 It was found that offering the program as part of readiness-related training, such as drill weekends or family weekend events, led to better participation and program engagement.
 Both single and married couples found the program to be helpful.
 Overall, this program appears to provide positive benefits for military couples.

 Carroll, E. B., Orthner, D. K., Behnke, A., Smith, C. M., Day, S., & Raburn, M. (2013).
 Integrating life skills into relationship and marriage education: The Essential Life Skills for Military Families program.
 Family Relations, 62(4), 559-570. doi:10.1111/fare.12027

 This post was written by Jay Morse & Heidi Radunovich, PhD, members of the OneOp Family Development (FD) team which aims to support the development of professionals working with military families.
-Find out more about OneOp FD concentration on our website, on Facebook, on Twitter, YouTube, and on LinkedIn.
+Find out more about OneOp on our Facebook, Twitter, YouTube, and LinkedIn.

 Blog Image: Photo from Flickr [Making $ense of Finances by Pennsylvania National Guard, July 14, 2014, CC BY-NC-ND 2.0] Retrieved on June 11, 2015